 For the adventurous, take to the hills on day hikes to see Diamond Head Crater, Koko Head, Lanikai Pillbox, or Makapu’u Lighthouse.

-Although not the biggest isle, Oahu offers something for everyone, with its designer shopping malls, snorkeling excursions, and culinary experiences to satisfy the pickiest of eaters.
+Although not the biggest Hawaiian island, Oahu offers something for everyone, with its designer shopping malls, snorkeling excursions, and culinary experiences to satisfy the pickiest of eaters.

 3 Days Of Cultural Experiences In Oahu

 Nothing says Hawaii like a Hawaiian lei greeting.
 If you’re arriving by plane, feel the warmth of the Aloha spirit with a classic orchid lei greeting.

 Also, some luxury hotels like the Four Seasons Resort at Ko Olina and Kahala Hotel and Resort offer complimentary lei greetings at arrival.